Can An Employer Ban Tattoos In The Workplace? (2020 Update)

 If you need assistance in drafting your company policies and/or rules or general advice, it is recommended you get in touch with an employment lawyer.

 What Policies Are Acceptable?

-Employers are entitled to have policies dealing with dress standards.
-But it may be difficult to enforce a ‘no visible tattoos’ policy or clear dress code policy as a proper process must be followed if employers choose to do so.
+Employers can implement policies dealing with dress standards.
+However, it may be difficult to enforce a ‘no visible tattoos’ policy or clear dress code policy as a proper process must be followed.
 However, it is not impossible so long as it is not seem to be discriminatory on the basis of race, colour, sex, age or protected attribute.
 Therefore, in some circumstances it may be reasonable to dismiss an employee or potential employee if they do not fit the “image” of the company.
 Although, employers will need to determine if the policy itself is unlawful and compliant with their obligations under the discrimination law.

 It is a good idea to present your workplace policies to prospective employees.
 This allows them to understand what dress standards he or she must meet, including whether their tattoo is acceptable or going to be a concern.
 Further, other suggestions are:

 - Employers should ensure there is consistency in the company’s policies.
 This is to avoid employees bringing discrimination claims.

 - Instead of explicitly prohibiting tattoos, an employer can emphasise the importance of employees having a neat and professional image, and how it benefits the company’s reputation and image.

 - Give employees and prospective employees the option of covering up visible tattoos rather than taking adverse action.